 Pre-commissioning involves checking the actual installation against the design schematics.
 Are all the components in place?
 Are they installed correctly and correctly wired to the control system?
 Another element of compliance with BSRIA and CIBSE regulations is to ensure that the the system has been designed with commissioning in mind.
 That means easy access to installed measurement points in the system.
 Engineers also need to assess the design itself to make sure it is sound.

 Once all pre-commissioning checks have been carried out the system is ready to be tested and the commissioning process begins.
 Thorough and correct commissioning will ensure that the water system will operate at their optimum performance level, providing building users with good quality internal environments and keeping energy costs to a minimum.

 Balancing and commissioning of water systems has to be carried out by experienced and qualified engineers who understand what is required to ensure the systems work effectively, as efficiently as possible and in accordance with Chartered Institute of Building Services Engineers (CIBSE) and Building Services Research and Information Association (BSRIA) guidelines.

 Balancing and commissioning is also carried out for air conditioning systems.
 Below is a device for measuring air flow rates.

 Highly skilled and experienced, CSA accredited engineers

-Water Compliance Solutions Ltd (WCS) has highly skilled engineers who will carry out thorough checks of your newly installed system to ensure it complies with all necessary regulations.
+Water Compliance Services Ltd (WCS) has highly skilled engineers who will carry out thorough checks of your newly installed system to ensure it complies with all necessary regulations.
 Our Commissioning Specialists Association (CSA) accredited engineers will carry out thorough pre-commissioning checks to ensure the installation meets the original design specification and is ready to run.

 Commissioning of both air and water systems